Bologovsky District: Culture and recreation

-The district contains six cultural heritage monuments of federal significance and additionally thirty-three objects classified as cultural and historical heritage of local significance.
-The federal monuments are the wooden Transfiguration Church in the village of Beryozovy Ryadok, built in the first half of the 19th century, as well as the ensemble of the Kemtsy Estate in the selo Kemtsy.
+The district contains six cultural heritage monuments of federal significance and thirty-three cultural and historical heritage objects of local significance.
+The federal monuments are the wooden Transfiguration Church in the village of Beryozovy Ryadok, built in the first half of the 19th century, and the ensemble of the Kemtsy Estate in the selo of Kemtsy.

-Bologoye hosts Nikolay Dubravitsky Bologoye District Museum which specializes on the history of the district.
+Bologoye hosts the Nikolay Dubravitsky Bologoye District Museum, which specializes in the history of the district.